 All these things work naturally, users will be able to use the tropical algebra just like real numbers.

-is the package we developed to speed up the TropicalGEMM on Nvidia GPU.
-In this package, we use C-Cuda
+CuTropicalGEMM.jl is the package we developed to speed up the TropicalGEMM on Nvidia GPU.
+In this package, we use C-Cuda directly for the lower level interface to achieve a high performace and then wrap the code with a Julia interface, so that it is easy to use.

-Before further introduction, let me first show you a simple benchmark result on NVIDIA A800 80GB PCIe: We compared the performance of
+Before further introduction, let me first show you a simple benchmark result on NVIDIA A800 80GB PCIe:

-, GemmKernels.jl and direct CUDA.jl map reduce on Tropical GEMM with single precision.
+We compared the performance of CuTropicalGEMM.jl, GemmKernels.jl and direct CUDA.jl map reduce on Tropical GEMM with single precision.
 The performance is defined as

 Here is an example: